-- 2.1 The rules of procedure contained in this By-law will be observed in all proceedings of Council and will be the rules for the order and dispatch of business in Council and, unless specifically provided otherwise in this By-law or council approved Committee Terms of Reference, with the necessary modifications, in Standing-Committees. - 2.2 Any rules or regulations contained in this By-law may be temporarily suspended, except for those rules or regulations that are set out by legislation, with the consent of at least two-thirds of the Council members present. - 2.3 The Clerk will be responsible to interpret the rules of procedure under this By-law. - 2.4 All points of order or procedure for which rules have not been provided in this by-law will be decided by the Chair in accordance, as far as is reasonably practicable, with the rules of parliamentary rules law as contained in the most recent edition of Robert's Rules of Order. - 2.5 All boards that may be described as Local Boards under the Municipal Act, and Advisory Committees of the City will use the rules of order and debate and relevant provisions of this by-law to govern the calling and proceedings of meetings. - 2.6 All groups, agencies, firms or corporations that receive funding from Council and/or the City of Burlington will adopt provisions related to access of public meetings similar to this by-law.
+- 2.1 The rules of procedure contained in this by-law will be observed in all proceedings of Council and will be the rules for the order and dispatch of business in Council and, unless specifically provided otherwise in this by-law or Council approved committee terms of reference, with the necessary modifications, in committees. - 2.2 Any rules or regulations contained in this by-law may be temporarily suspended, except for those rules or regulations that are set out by legislation, with the consent of at least two-thirds of the Council members present. - 2.3 The Clerk will be responsible for interpreting the rules of procedure under this by-law. - 2.4 All points of order or procedure for which rules have not been provided in this by-law will be decided by the Chair in accordance, as far as is reasonably practicable, with parliamentary rules as contained in the most recent edition of Robert's Rules of Order.